 Mat moved on to Queen’s University in ’99 as a member of the Applied Science class of 2003.
 While studying mining engineering at Queen’s, he worked extensively in the student government, holding several positions within the Engineering Society.
 He also held down a full-time job during this time and graduated with honours in 2004.

 Also in 2007, Mathew and Christina began the adoption process and in mid-2009 were able to bring home their son, Xavier Ashenafi, who was born in Adama, Ethiopia.
 In the Spring of 2012, they welcomed their second son to the family, Canaan Anderson, who was born in Toronto.
 In the Spring of 2014, they welcomed their third son to the family, Darius Bryan.
-The family also includes a dog, Joey, and 5 cats: Fuji, Snickelfritz, Cortez, Maggie and Bolt.
+In the fall of 2015, they completed their family, adopting Sophia Annabella into their family (Daddy’s little girl).
+The family also includes a dog, Joey, and 7 cats: Fuji, Snickelfritz, Cortez, Maggie, Bolt, Business and Table 12 (best not to ask how they got their names unless you enjoy long stories).

-Mathew has been heavily involved in football and has coached in the Niagara Region for the last eight years, both as a high school coach at Saint Paul and a community coach with the Niagara Regional Minor Football Association.
+Mathew has been heavily involved in football and has coached in the Niagara Region for the last eleven years, both as a high school coach at Saint Paul and a community coach with the Niagara Regional Minor Football Association.
 He has also been involved with coaching the Saint Paul Rugby team.
-He has taken time to volunteer with the MS Society in Niagara as well as run a charity Christmas party each of the last four years for Community Care of St. Catharines and Thorold.
+Over the last three years, he has gotten involved with the CYO Hockey league as his two boys (and now his daughter) have gotten involved with Canada’s sport, taking on roles with the St. Denis Parish as Assistant Parish leader as well as a Novice and Atom coach.
+He has taken time to volunteer with the MS Society in Niagara as well as run a charity Christmas party each of the last ten years for Community Care of St. Catharines and Thorold, and since 2010 has worked as an overnight volunteer for the Out-of-the-Cold program at Queen St. Baptist Curch.

-Mathew was elected to his first term on City Council in October of 2010.
+Mathew was elected to his first term on City Council in October of 2010, and his second term in October of 2014.